 All this attention brought loads of traffic my way.
-Plenty of which translated into freelance work, and relationships with people who I’ve never even sat down and had a beer with, from all corners of the globe.
+Plenty of which translated into freelance work, and relationships with people who I’ve never even sat down and had a coffee/beer with, from all corners of the globe.

-Brief Job History
+Brief Work History

-Mid-July ’05, I moved on and joined the Participatory Culture Foundation, where I spent approximately 8 months managing their many sites and working on the open source internet television platform, Miro (formerly Democracy TV).
+Mid-July 2005, I moved on and joined the Participatory Culture Foundation, where I spent approximately 8 months managing their many sites and working on the open source internet television platform, Miro (formerly Democracy TV).

 Over the years, I’ve played in a number of bands.
 Most notably, a ska-punk band called Lucky Number Seven from 1997-2002.
 I was, and still am super tight with the other guys in the band.
 LNS is responsible for some of my fondest memories and I met so many great people playing shows around the country.
-I truly miss it.